 What made some people fall for propaganda throughout the COVID-19 so-called pandemic so easily?
 How were so many people terrified into submission and deceived into receiving an experimental injection that they did not need?

-Allow me to introduce you to the Canadian psyop – an exercise in behavior modification techniques.
+Allow me to introduce you to the Canadian psyop – an exercise in behaviour modification techniques.

-The description for the round table tabulated that we must transform global health by utilizing “behavioral sciences [to] focus on understanding why specific behaviors and decision-making processes occur.”
+The description for the round table tabulated that we must transform global health by utilizing “behavioural sciences [to] focus on understanding why specific behaviours and decision-making processes occur.”

 Canada’s very own defunct public health responder, Theresa Tam, was one of the panelists.

-The panel discussed how behavior modification techniques can promote compliance with public health measures by “nudging” the population with instructions, “social norms,” and targeted marketing strategies.
+The panel discussed how behaviour modification techniques can promote compliance with public health measures by “nudging” the population with instructions, “social norms,” and targeted marketing strategies.

 As per the moderator/journalist Chika Oduah’s introduction of Dr. Tam, Canada has already been conducting this scheme for decades.

-- A nationwide, longitudinal tracking study that monitors evolving knowledge, risk perceptions, and behaviors related to COVID-19;
+- A nationwide, longitudinal tracking study that monitors evolving knowledge, risk perceptions, and behaviours related to COVID-19;

-- Rapid online studies and experiments that explore barriers to critical public health behaviors and testing public health messaging using experimental and quasi-experimental designs; and
+- Rapid online studies and experiments that explore barriers to critical public health behaviours and testing public health messaging using experimental and quasi-experimental designs; and

 - In-field research enabling the design, implementation, and evaluation of behaviourally-informed interventions that encourage the adoption and maintenance of key health and safety behaviors.

-This includes “understanding of what drives individual and collective behavior, what barriers stand in the way of greater climate action, and how to design and test solutions that lead to meaningful behavior change in Canada.
-It is within the frame of this research architecture that the IIU will continue to contribute to the Government’s COVID-19 response, enhanced climate action and other priority areas… using an online experimentation platform – and having access to online panels of participants – to support rapid online studies and experiments… to measurably drive sustained behavior change.”
+This includes “understanding of what drives individual and collective behaviour, what barriers stand in the way of greater climate action, and how to design and test solutions that lead to meaningful behaviour change in Canada.
+It is within the frame of this research architecture that the IIU will continue to contribute to the Government’s COVID-19 response, enhanced climate action and other priority areas… using an online experimentation platform – and having access to online panels of participants – to support rapid online studies and experiments… to measurably drive sustained behaviour change.”